nathamanath/blog/articles/preload-images-in-js.md

 Loader.batch(['paths', 'to', 'many', 'images'], function() { ... });
 ```

-And have a callback executed when the image(s) is ready.
+And have a callback executed when the image(s) is / are ready.

 And [here](http://codepen.io/nathamanath/pen/MwwRrr) is a quick pen showing
 it working!